onap/ccsdk-oran/docs/guide/developer-guide.rst

 The configuration includes:

   * Optional Controller configuration, e.g. an SDNC instance (with A1-Adapter)

     * (If no 'Contoller' is configured, the A1 Policy Management Service will connect direct to near-RT-RICs, bypassing the SDNC controller)
   * One entry for each near-RT-RIC, which includes:

     * The base URL of the near-RT-RIC
     * A optional list of O1 identifiers that near-RT-RIC is controlling.
 An application can query this service which near-RT-RIC should be addressed for which component (e.g. cells, sectors, locations, etc.) .
     * An optional reference to the controller to use, or excluded if the near-RT-RIC should be accessed directly from the A1 Policy Management Service.

- * Optional configuration for using of DMaaP (deprecated).
-There can be one stream for requests to the component and an other stream for responses.

 For details about the syntax of the file, there is an example in source code repository */config/application_configuration.json*.
 This file is also included in the docker container */opt/app/policy-agent/data/application_configuration.json_example*.